civican/legisinfo/42-1/bills/C-69/bill_text.md

     the intersection of sex and gender with other identity factors; and

-    any other matter relevant to the impact assessment that the Agency or — if the impact assessment is referred to a review panel — the Minister requires to be taken into account.
+    any other matter relevant to the impact assessment that the Agency requires to be taken into account.

-  **(2)** The scope of the factors to be taken into account under paragraphs (1)(a) to (f), (h) to (l) and (s) and (t) is determined by
+  **(2)** The Agency's determination of the scope of the factors made under subsection 18(1.2) applies when those factors are taken into account under subsection (1).

-    the Agency; or

-    the Minister, if the impact assessment is referred to a review panel.

 ### Federal Authority's Obligation